reddyshr/esp_traversing_top_robot/README.md

-# esp_traversing_top_robot
+# esp_rosserial
-ESP 32 Codebase for Traversing Top Project
+Rosserial Implementation and Testing for ESP 32